All articles

 Journal/Asia · Malaysia

 The hotels cluster in two areas.
 KLCC — the Petronas Towers district — is the tourist and shopping core, walkable and convenient.
 The Golden Triangle and Bukit Bintang, a short ride south, is denser, more local, and where a handful of the newer and more interesting properties have opened.
 A car matters less here than in most Asian capitals; traffic and distance matter more than either.
+Hotels below are grouped by tier, from Luxury down to Premium — the market here tops out at Luxury.
+Here's how that framework works →

 We book these at the same rate as direct, plus breakfast, credits and upgrade priority through preferred-partner programmes.